 After 16 months of COVID-19 and construction-related closures, the Western History and Genealogy (WHG) collections at Central Library are once again open to researchers for in-person use.
 Library customers can now access the materials in a new, dedicated reading room known as WHG1, located in the rear of the computer lab area off of Schlessman Hall.
 If you're planning a research trip to WHG, here are few things you'll want to know before heading downtown.

 Though almost all of the materials in the collections are available for use, there are a few limitations that researchers should be aware of.
-For example, most audio and video materials such as DVDs and VHS tapes, along with some materials that are too large or fragile for use in our temporary reading room, will not be available until further notice.
+For example, we are now providing access to our audio cassettes, DVDs and VHS tapes from the collections.
+We are currently unable to provide access to other audio-visual materials that are too large or fragile for use in our temporary reading room, until further notice.
 Researchers should also be aware that the shelves on the fifth floor are unavailable for browsing.
-Researchers with questions about what materials are or are not available can give us a call at 720-865-1821 for more information.
+Researchers with questions about what materials are or are not available can give us a call at 720-865-1821 or email email@example.com for more information.

 Our customers who have gone entirely too long without access to our microfilm collections will be happy to know that WHG1 features two microfilm readers for public use.
 Along those same lines, our entire collection of microfilm, including complete runs of both the Denver Post and Rocky Mountain News are available for use in WHG1, as is our book scanner.

 There's no getting around the fact that WHG1 is a smaller space than our researchers and staff were working with in the past.
 To that end, we are asking that customers only request four boxes of manuscript materials at a time.
 To be clear though, there are no limitations on how many items library customers can use through the course of a day.